French cloud giant sets up shop in two APAC data centres

-Global hyperscale cloud provider OVH Infrastructure has expanded its public cloud services in the Asia Pacific (APAC) market operating from two data centres within the region.
+Global hyperscale cloud provider OVH Infrastructure has expanded its public cloud services in the Asia Pacific (APAC) market operating from two data centers within the region.

-The data centres in question (owned by an unnamed third-party) are located in Sydney and Singapore, increasing the total number of OVH public cloud locations from six to eight across four continents.
+The data centers in question (owned by an unnamed third-party) are located in Sydney and Singapore, increasing the total number of OVH public cloud locations from six to eight across four continents.

 OVH's public cloud offering is one of the world's largest Infrastructure-as-a-Service (IaaS) solutions based on OpenStack, and the company asserts businesses in APAC will now benefit from using local destinations for IaaS, with improved resilience, better connection speeds, and faster data transfer.

 And it's not just the APAC that will profit, as OVH says its customers in Europe, Middle East, and Africa (EMEA) will be able to deploy public cloud resources in APAC, in addition to any of the company's existing regional networks to allow simple business development anywhere in the world.